ArthurGareginyan/rss-feed-icon-for-specificfeedscom/README.md

 ![screenshot](https://github.com/ArthurGareginyan/rss-feed-icon-for-specificfeedscom/blob/master/assets/banner-772x250.png)

- An easy to use WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your web-site.
+An easy to use and lightweight WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your website.

-[SpecificFeeds.com](http://www.specificfeeds.com) allows your visitors to receive messages from your Blog/RSS Feed by email.
+The plugin is based on the service [SpecificFeeds.com](http://www.specificfeeds.com).
+SpecificFeeds allows your visitors to receive messages from your Blog/RSS Feed by email.
+You can access all information (such as emails and statistics) about your subscribers if you connect your feed to a SpecificFeeds account.
 It's 100% free and also has several other benefits.

 To use, enter your personal link from SpecificFeeds.com, choose icon and click "Save Changes".
 Then you can put shortcode [specificfeeds-icon] in needed place.
 It's that simple!
+If you want more options then tell me and I will be happy to add it.

 ## Features

+* Responsive
+* Retina support
+* Cross Browser Compatible (work smooth in any modern browser)
-* Shortcode for displaying the RSS feed link
+* Simple shortcode for displaying the SpecificFeeds icon
 * 13 official icons from SpecificFeeds.com
+* Ability to set the size of icon
-* Ready for translation (.pot file included)
+* Ready for translation (POT file included)
 * Russian translation
 * Published on [WordPess.org](http://wordpess.org/)